SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Since using the :ref:`bracket notation<notation>`
-to describe the simplified models appearing in the upper limit or efficiency maps can be rather lenghty, it is useful to define a shorthand notation for the :ref:`constraints <ULconstraint>`.
+to describe the simplified models appearing in the upper limit or efficiency maps can be rather lengthy, it is useful to define a shorthand notation for the :ref:`constraints <ULconstraint>`.
 SModelS adopts a notation based on the CMS SMS conventions, where each specific :ref:`constraint <ULconstraint>` is labeled as *T<constraint name>*, which we refer as *TxName*.
-For instance, the TxName corresponding to the constraint in the :ref:`example above <constraintplot>` is *TSlepSlep*.
+For instance, the TxName corresponding to the constraint in the :ref:`example above <constraintPlot>` is *TSlepSlep*.
 A complete list of TxNames can be found `here <http://smodels.github.io/docs/SmsDictionary>`_.